cockroachdb/terraform-provider-cockroach/docs/resources/private_endpoint_services.md

 Read-Only:

-- `availability_zone_ids` (List of String) AZ IDs users should create their VPCs in to minimize their cost.
+- `availability_zone_ids` (Set of String) AZ IDs users should create their VPCs in to minimize their cost.
 - `service_id` (String) Server side ID of the PrivateLink connection.
 - `service_name` (String) AWS service name used to create endpoints.